ohorodnykostap/events-django-project/README.md

 4. Apply migrations:
    python manage.py migrate

+## About

+This is a Django-based web application for managing events, bookings, and users.
+You can visit the live website here: [https://events-django-project.onrender.com](https://events-django-project.onrender.com/

 Initial Data

 The initial_data folder contains CSV files with initial data for the database.